mk12/mycraft/README.md

 Contribute
 ----------

 MyCraft is developed using [NetBeans][].
-Before building and running MyCraft, please go to the properties window of the project, click the libraries node, and in the VM Options, change the last item of the LWJGL directory path to  your operating system (windows, macosx or linux).
+Before building MyCraft, go to the properties window of the project, click the libraries node, and in the VM Options, change the last item of the LWJGL directory path to  your operating system (`windows`, `macosx` or `linux`).

 [NetBeans]: http://netbeans.org